analogrelay/SignalRTutorial/tutorial/part1/index.md

 ## Testing it out

 With all that code in place, it should be ready to go.
 Use `dotnet run` to launch the app and give it a try!
 Then, use a Private Browsing window and log in as a different user.
 You should be able to chat back and forth between the browser windows.

+## Conclusion

+This has been a brief overview of how to get started with SignalR in ASP.NET Core 2.1 Preview 1.
+Check out the [full code for this tutorial](https://github.com/anurse/SignalRTutorial) if you'd like to see more details.
+If you need help, post questions on [StackOverflow](https://stackoverflow.com) using the `asp.net-core` tag.
+Finally, if you think you've found a bug, file it on our [GitHub repository](https://github.com/aspnet/SignalR).